-10. Stockholders' Equity (Deficit)
+9. Stockholders' Deficit

-Effective with the closing of the closing of the Merger the Company restated its articles of incorporation.
+Effective with the closing of the Merger the Company restated its articles of incorporation.
 Under the amended and restated articles of incorporation the Company is authorized to issue 180,000,000 shares of common stock and 1,500,000 shares of preferred stock.
 The holders of common stock shall have the right to one vote for each share of common stock held.
 The holders of non-voting common stock do not have the right to vote on any matter.